jlan84/knn-assignment/individual.md

             take the k items with the smallest distances to x return the majority class among these items

 1. Implement the function `euclidean_distance` which computes the Euclidean distance between two numpy arrays.
-Euclidean distance only works for continuous features.

 2. Implement the class `KNearestNeighbors`.
 We are going to write our code similar to how sklearn does.
-So you should be able to run your code like this:
+You should be able to run your code like this:

     ```python
     knn = KNearestNeighbors(k=3, distance=euclidean_distance)